j4mie/sqlsite/README.md

 Configuration for the handler.
 The meaning of this field is different for each handler.
 See [below](#handlers) for details.

-### `exists_query`
+### `existsquery`

 This column is optional.
-If it is used, it should contain an SQL query that will be executed before your handler runs, and should return a single boolean value.
+If it is used, it should contain an SQL query that will be executed before your handler runs, and should return a single row with a single column containing a boolean value.
 If the value is `0`, the handler will not run and instead `404 Not Found` will be returned.
 The SQL query can contain [named parameters](https://sqlite.org/lang_expr.html#varparam) which will be populated with captured values from the route's URL pattern.

 This allows you to check whether a row in the database exists before attempting to render it.
-An example value for the `exists_query` column might be:
+An example value for the `existsquery` column might be:

 `SELECT EXISTS(SELECT 1 FROM blogpost WHERE slug=:slug)`